canonical/ubuntu-for-developers-docs/docs/howto/rust-setup.md

 ### Installing latest Rust toolchain using Rustup

-Install the Rustup manager from the Snap Store ([snaprcraft.io: Rustup](https://snapcraft.io/rustup) and the Rust toolchain using `rustup`.
+Install the Rustup manager from the Snap Store [snaprcraft.io: Rustup](https://snapcraft.io/rustup) and the Rust toolchain using `rustup`.

 1. In a terminal, run:

     ```
-    snap install rustup
+    snap install --classic rustup
     ```

 2. After installing Rustup, use it to install the latest stable Rust version: